scottwilliambeasley/debian-from-scratch/README.md

 # debian-from-scratch

-An instruction manual for teaching Linux From Scratch users how to make a custom Debian-powered distro.
+An instruction manual for teaching Linux From Scratch users how to make a Debian system.

 ## Why Debian from Scratch?